 The underlying fund may enter into roll transactions, such as a mortgage dollar roll where the underlying fund sells mortgage-backed securities for delivery in the current month and simultaneously contracts to repurchase substantially similar (same type, coupon, and maturity) securities on a specified future date, at a pre-determined price.
 During the period between the sale and repurchase (the "roll period"), the underlying fund forgoes principal and interest paid on the mortgage-backed securities.
 The underlying fund is compensated by the difference between the current sales price and the lower forward price for the future purchase (often referred to as the "drop"), if any, as well as by the interest earned on the cash proceeds of the initial sale.
-The underlying fund could suffer a loss if the contracting party fails to perform the future transaction and the underlying fund relying fund suffer a loss if the contracting party fails to perform the future transaction and the underlying fund suffer a loss if the contracting party fails to perform the future transaction and the underlying fund suffer a loss if the contracting party fails to perform the future transaction and the underlying fund suffer a loss if the contracting party fails to perform the future transaction and the underlying fund suffer a loss if the contracting party fails to perform the future transaction and the underlying fund suffer a loss if the contracting party fails to perform the future transaction and the underlying fund suffer a loss if the contracting party fails to perform the future transaction and the underlying fund suffer a loss if the contracting party fails to perform the future transaction and the underlying fund suffer a loss if the contracting party fails to perform the future transaction and the underlying fund suffer a loss if the contracting party fails to perform the future transaction and the underlying fund suffer a loss if the contracting party fails to perform the future transaction and the underlying fund suffer a l buy back the mortgage-backed securities it initially sold.
+The underlying fund could suffer a loss if the contracting party fails to perform the future transaction and the underlying fund is therefore unable to buy back the mortgage-backed securities it initially sold.
 The underlying fund also takes the risk that the mortgage-backed securities that it repurchases at a later date will have less favorable market characteristics than the securities originally sold (e.g., greater prepayment risk).
 These transactions are accounted for as purchase and sale transactions, which contribute to the underlying fund's portfolio turnover rate.